How to make matcha tea

 - Pour your hot water (not boiling remember!) onto the matcha powder.
 Again pour it slowly and gently, otherwise the matcha powder can fly everywhere

-- Whisk the matcha and water together steadily in the form of a W or M pattern.
+- Whisk the matcha powder and water together steadily in the form of a W or M pattern.
 To produce froth you will need to do this rather quickly, in order to get air through the tea and produce the bubbles.
 Note the matcha powder never truly 'dissolves' into the water, it's more like being suspended in the water.
 If you let your tea sit for too long after whisking you will notice the formation of matcha powder at the bottom of the cup.

 - Once you have a layer of froth on top, gently drag your whisk back and forth and pop any larger bubbles.
 There shouldn't be any large bubbles, just a consistent, smooth, creamy layer of froth left on top.
 I've heard from a Japanese person (so it must be true) that larger bubbles on top of your matcha tea are considered improper.

 That's it!
 Good luck making your matcha tea at home.
-If you don't have the bamboo whisk, a great alternative is an Aerolatte electric milk frother.